-5.1.2 Balancer for 6S LiPo (stand-alone smart battery)
+4.1.2 Balancer for 6S LiPo (stand-alone smart battery)

 The default settings are tailored for this application.
 The balancer can be fitted to a "dumb" battery to turn it into a smarter (self-balancing) battery.
 The balancer may be left connected to the battery semi-permanently (until the battery is retired).
 Charging the battery with a "dumb" (non-balancing) charger will automatically enable balancing once the battery voltage rises above 24V.
-If the battery is not used for extended periods of time, balancing ceases once the battery voltage falls to below 24V.
-This prevents the battery from becoming overly discharged.
+Balancing ceases when the battery voltage falls below 24V.